The curriculum area of Technologies at Park Ridge SHS consists of the two distinct subject areas: Design Technology and Digital Technology.

 Year 7 - One term for all students

 Students study an introduction to Programming through Robotics using Edison Robots.
 They will learn about computational thinking and project management, developing skills in creating algorithms and flowcharts.

 Year 8 - One semester elective

-Students study how data and networks connect together before developing and applying STEM and coding skills to solve real world problems through game play in Minecraft.
+Students study how data and networks connect together before developing and applying STEM and coding skills to develop databases that solve real-world challenges.

 Home Economics offers students opportunities to discover and develop their critical and creative capabilities that enhance individual and family wellbeing.
 Through the contexts of food and textiles students explore the practical environment of a home economics kitchen and computerised sewing machines.
 This program is aims to assist individuals to make better lifestyle choices, in both nutrition and sustainability.